-After protests, Romania scraps proposed corruption bill
+Amid protests, Romania scraps proposed corruption bill

 Grindeanu has tasked the Justice Ministry with getting the ball rolling to create a replacement law "that will align with [the] Constitutional Court decisions, European Union directives" and existing Romanian law.

-Sunday's government statement also says the Cabinet agreed to make public extracts of transcripts of lawmakers' debates in months leading up to the corruption law.
+Sunday's government statement also said the Cabinet agreed to make public extracts of transcripts of lawmakers' debates in months leading up to the corruption law.

 The law, which would have taken effect in about a week, decriminalized corruption that causes damage worth less than about $48,000, or 200,000 lei.
 The law would have freed some officials imprisoned for corruption, halted all investigations for pending corruption offenses and prevented further cases related to these offenses from being brought to justice.